 Wet White and Calamine Lotion are both liquid preparations made primarily of zinc, glycerine and water.
 These ingredients were also used by O’Leary to formulate the original Covermark Lotion, although – as she needed a lotion with more covering power – she mixed them in different proportions.
 To work as a blemish cover her mixture needed to contain sufficient zinc to cover skin defects, but not so much that the mixture would lose flexibility, causing it to crack or flake.
 It was only after considerable trial and error that a suitable formulation was found.
-Although the initial product was a liquid powder it appears that she soon switched to a cream which gave a better coverage.
+The initial product was a liquid powder it appears that O’Leary soon switched to a cream which gave a better coverage.

 The proportion of the ingredients and the manner of compounding the same are preferably as follows: I take 2041 grams of the zinc powder (U.S.P.), or it may be zinc powder in some other form, as silicate of zinc (calamine); 720 cubic centimeters of distilled water and 300 cubic centimeters of glycerine and mix them thoroughly together for about ten minutes in a mortar with a pestle.

 The base mixture described above is white but by adding pigments O’Leary could create a range of colours to match different skin tones.
 Given the shades she developed, it seems clear that she only had people with lighter skins in mind.

 Flesh: Very Pale—Use only on unexposed parts of the body and for evening wear.